Experienced Bed Bug Preparation

 - Anything pressurized – spray cans, fire extinguishers, oxygen bottles, etc.

 - Flammables lighters, lamp fuel, alcohol, solvents, etc.

 - Explosives – Firearms, fireworks, etc.

 - Wooden and stringed musical instruments – May warp in high heat.
-Leave the cases
+Leave the cases to be treated.

 - Family heirlooms, valuable paintings and irreplaceable items should be inspected and a determination made as to whether they should be treated.
-Ultra Safe Pest is not responsible for damaged property or belongings.

 - Furniture – needs to be moved 2 feet from the wall to the middle of the room.

 *Please Note: Larger items can be boxed and left by the door for inspection.
 It will be determined if any of these items need to be treated for bed bugs.